NJU-RL/ACORM/README.md

 ## **experiment instructions**

 ### **Installation instructions**
-Download the Linux version 4.10 of StarCraft II from the Blizzard's [repository](https://github.com/Blizzard/s2client-proto#downloads).By default, the game is expected to be in `~/StarCraftII/` directory.
+Download the Linux version 4.10 of StarCraft II from the Blizzard's [repository](https://github.com/Blizzard/s2client-proto#downloads).
+By default, the game is expected to be in `~/StarCraftII/` directory.
 See `requirments.txt` file for more information about how to install the dependencies.
 ```python
 conda create -n acorm python=3.9.16 -y